 Marisa has been involved in numerous organizing campaigns, providing advice and arguing applications before the labour board.
 She has negotiated collective agreements on behalf of bargaining units of tens of employees, and bargaining units of tens of thousands of employees.

 In grievance arbitration, her strength lies in her ability to dig deep to uncover the facts and issues that are really at stake, and her willingness to question the status quo.
-She has litigated every issue one could find in a collective agreement , and regularly provides advice to unions about their internal affairs, DFR defences, human rights issues, negotiation strategy and much much more.
-She has long been recognized in Best Lawyers, a peer reviewed guide to leading lawyers.
+She has litigated every issue one could find in a collective agreement , and regularly provides advice to unions about their internal affairs, duty of fair representation defences, human rights issues, negotiation strategy and much, much more.
+She has long been recognized as a leading labour law practitioner in Best Lawyers, a peer reviewed guide to leading lawyers.